A Conversation with Cara Hoffman about RUNNING

 In a starred review, Booklist says “Hoffman is fearless and trusting of her readers, and her precise prose captures the novel’s many settings—Greece, Washington State, New York City—and her characters’ feelings and actions, vividly.”
 Your ability to so beautifully paint Athens and describe life as a runner stems from your time, over 25 years ago, living there and working as a runner yourself.
 How did you end up in Athens?

 I had been travelling around Europe for about a year and was low on money.
 (I’d left the states with my savings from working in a restaurant and a bookstore, and I hadn’t been able to find under the table work in northern Europe.)
 I had been living in Venice, sleeping in the train station beside the Grand Canal and stowing on water taxis to get around and see the city.
 I met a trans-woman from Florida who told me she’d just come from travelling in the Greek islands.
 She said it was easy to find work there, and was a good place to go if you were sleeping outside and wanted to live cheaply.
+And I had met other people who told me Athens was a good place to find illegal work.
 So I took a train from Venice to Athens.
 I arrived with thirty dollars, one change of clothes, a notebook and a couple of paperbacks.

 On that train to Athens, just outside the city I got into a long conversation with an English boy who turned out to be a runner.
 He was looking for tourists to bring back to his hotel.
 He was also nineteen, like me, and had left home to live in the world.
 Before Athens, he’d been sleeping outside in a parking garage in Zagreb.
 I told him I was broke and looking for a job.
 He took me to the hotel he was working for, and the next day I started running trains.